-- 10. (1) A member must vacate office if he or she becomes subject to a disqualification contemplated in section 7. - (2) The Minister must, after having afforded a member the opportunity to state his or her case, at any time suspend, or terminate the term of office of such member if, in his or her opinion, there are justifiable and cogent reasons for doing so. - (3) A member must vacate office if he or she is absent, without a leave of absence having first been granted by the Board, from two consecutive meetings of the Board for 45 which reasonable notice was given to that member personally or by post. - (4) A member may resign from office by giving not less than 30 day's written notice to the Minister: Provided that the Minister may waive the resignation notice period. - (5) Whenever a vacancy occurs in the Board, the Minister must, subject to section 6, appoint a person to fill such vacancy for the unexpired portion of the period of office of 50 the member in whose place such person is appointed. - (6) In the event that the Minister exercises his or her powers in terms of subsection (2), he or she may, notwithstanding the procedure for the appointment of the members of the Board set out in section 6, subject to sections 6(2) and 6(3), appoint persons to serve as members of the Board on an interim basis: Provided that- - (a) the persons appointed in terms of this subsection may not remain on the Board for a period of more than 90 days from the date of their appointment; and

-(b) the Minister must, subject to section 6, appoint the members of the Board within 90 days of the appointment contemplated in this subsection.
+- 9. (1) A member must vacate office if he or she becomes subject to a disqualification contemplated in section 6. - (2) The Minister may, after having afforded a member the opportunity to state his or her case, at any time suspend, or terminate the term of office of such member if, in his or her opinion, there are justifiable and cogent reasons for doing so. - (3) A member must vacate office if he or she is absent, without a leave of absence having first been granted by the Board, from two consecutive meetings of the Board for which reasonable notice was given to that member personally or by post. - (4) A member may resign from office by giving not less than 30 day's written notice 45 to the Minister: Provided that the Minister may waive the resignation notice period. - (5) Whenever a vacancy occurs in the Board, the Minister must, subject to section 5, appoint a person to fill such vacancy for the unexpired portion of the period of office of the member in whose place such person is appointed. - (6) In the event that the Minister exercises his or her powers in terms of subsection 50 (2), he or she may, notwithstanding the procedure for the appointment of the members of the Board set out in section 5, subject to sections 5(2) and 5(3), appoint persons to serve as members of the Board on an interim basis: Provided that- - (a) the persons appointed in terms of this subsection may not remain on the Board for a period of more than 90 days from the date of their appointment; and - (b) the Minister must, subject to section 5, appoint the permanent members of the Board within 90 days of the appointment contemplated in this subsection.